2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Assistance

 On 17 January, officials in Tonga called for immediate aid.
 Speaker of the Legislative Assembly of Tonga Fatafehi Fakafanua in a social media post wrote that "Tonga needs immediate assistance to provide its citizens with fresh drinking water and food".
-The International Red Cross and Red Crescent Movement and the Pacific Island Forum has offered its assistance.
+The International Red Cross and Red Crescent Movement and the Pacific Islands Forum has offered its assistance.
 Tearfund and Oxfam provided immediate assistance by supporting people with food and water.
 Oxfam already had filtering units in Tongatapu which could turn salt water into drinking water.
 UNICEF will work with the Tongan government to reach affected children and families.
 The agency was also ready to transport its emergency supplies from Fiji and Brisbane.

 Fiji's Attorney General and Acting Prime Minister Aiyaz Sayed-Khaiyum said that Fiji was working with New Zealand and Australia to coordinate regional relief efforts.
 He added that Fiji had offered to dispatch Republic of Fiji Military Forces (RFMF) personnel and engineers that would join the Australian Defence Force (ADF).
 Relief supplies would also be sent to the Lau group that was affected by the tsunami.
 On 29 January, a chartered commercial vessel was deployed to Tonga.
-Aboard the vessel were 11 shipping containers filled with relief supplies.
-Four containers were from the Tongan Community in Fiji while the rest were from donations by government and non-government organizations.
+Aboard the vessel were eleven shipping containers filled with relief supplies.
+Four containers were from the Tongan Community in Fiji while the rest were from donations by government and non-government organisations.

 The International Federation of Red Cross and Red Crescent Societies (IFRC) Asia Pacific said that drinking water were hurriedly distributed to people in need due to the tsunami and ash affecting local water supply.
 The Tonga Red Cross provided temporary shelters and supplied water to affected communities.
 Emergency response teams were sent to Mango, Fonoifua and Namuka islands.